mlcommons/croissant/docs/croissant-rai-spec.md

 ### Use case 7: Inclusion

 In relation to the creation of the datasets, as well as the labeling and annotations for datasets, representation of cultural and social demographics of humans is often missing.
 Documentation on these properties, e.g. representation of people with disabilities, would promote inclusivity and diversity of the datasets, and enable wider adoption and accessibility.
 Lacking representativeness can potentially affect the ML system's performance, for example, resulting in gender-biased classifiers.
-This includes, profiling humans involved in the dataset creation (active and passive actors) by defining demographic information (rai:annotatorsDemographics) and, if the dataset represents or is gathered from people, the target of the collection process (_dataCollectionDemographics_).
+This includes, profiling humans involved in the dataset creation (active and passive actors) by defining demographic information (rai:annotatorDemographics) and, if the dataset represents or is gathered from people, the target of the collection process (_dataCollectionDemographics_).

 ## RAI property information